The exodus of Puerto Ricans to Florida is transforming its politics

 In 2016, Rep. Darren Soto, a Democrat, became the first Puerto Rican from Florida elected to Congress.

-He calculates that Florida Puerto Ricans have been about 50 percent Democrat, 25 percent Republican, and 25 percent Independent.
+He calculates that Florida Puerto Ricans have been about 50 percent Democratic, 25 percent Republican, and 25 percent independent.

 “We’re definitely a constituency that you have to earn," said Soto.

-Because political parties in Puerto Rico differ from the ones here, figuring out the ideologies and deciding on a party takes time for the newcomers.
+Because political parties in Puerto Rico differ from the ones on the mainland, it takes for newcomers to figure out the ideologies and decide on whether to join a party.
 When registering to vote, many check off the box that says NPA, or No Party Affiliation, and then change it once they get a grasp on the politics here.

 Related